How to Simplify Your Life

 • Time spent in the future (worrying) or the past (regret)

-This reduction frees up time, money and energy that can be spent on what's worthwhile.
+This reduction frees up the time, money and energy that can be spent on the things that are more worthwhile.

 Here's the list, in no particular order: